maxwellc2003/regex-tutorial/Develop/gist-template.md

 ## Summary

-The regex I will be describing is a regex that validates if the text input is in correct email format
+The regex I will be describing is a regex that validates if the text input is in correct email format.
+Regex are regular expressions are patterns used to match character combinations in strings.
+In JavaScript, regular expressions are also objects.
+This tutorial will run through some of the different expressions and used to describe an email format.

 ## Table of Contents